CNugteren/CLTune/README.md

     my_tuner.SetReference({"path/to/reference.opencl"}, "my_reference", {8192}, {128});

 The tuner also needs to know which arguments the kernels take.
 Scalar arguments can be provided as-is and are passed-by-value, whereas arrays have to be provided as C++ `std::vector`s.
-That's right, we won't have to create OpenCL buffers, CLTune will handle that for us!
+That's right, we won't have to create device buffers, CLTune will handle that for us!
 Here is an example:

     int my_variable = 900;
     std::vector<float> input_vector(8192);